ammonshepherd/pmamp/README.md

 # PMAMP - PhpMyadmin with Apache Mysql and Php
 - Docker with Apache, PHP, MySQL, phpMyAdmin

+This set of images creates a container running an Apache Web server with a MySQL database backend.
+PHP is the language of choice in this setup.
+A running copy of phpMyAdmin is included for easy database administration.

+This setup makes use of http://lvh.me, which is a free service that seamlessly redirects lvh.me and any sub-domains back to your local computer, specifically to 127.0.0.1.
+This makes the nice trick of having your project look like it is being hosted at a real domain name.
+But be aware, nobody else in the world will be able to see what you see at lvh.me.
+It will redirect them to their own computer and likely result in an error message in the browser unless they have a web server running on their computer.

 ## Prerequisites
 - Install and run Docker Desktop
   - [https://www.docker.com/get-started ](https://www.docker.com/get-started)